 Dana Robertson is a patent administrator with GTPP and is responsible for U.S. and foreign patent filings, as well as support matters.
 Dana works closely with GTPP’s attorneys and is available for inquiries concerning file status and related issues.
 Dana previously worked at the the U.S. Attorneys’ office for the U.S. Government in Midland, Texas.

 Melissa St.Laurent is a patent administrator with GTPP and is responsible for U.S. and foreign patent filings, as well as support matters.
 Melissa works closely with GTPP’s attorneys and is available for inquiries concerning file status and related issues.

-Lynn Denbow is a trademark administrator responsible for managing U.S. and foreign trademark filings, maintenance, and trademark docketing issues.
-In addition, Lynn has extensive experience with managing U.S. and foreign patent filings, maintenance, as well as patent docketing issues.
-Lynn works closely with GTPP’s attorneys and is available for inquiries concerning file status and related issues.
+Jennifer Vining is a patent and trademark administrator with GTPP.
+Her responsibilities include managing U.S. and foreign trademark registrations, managing U.S. and foreign patent filings, as well as support matters.
+Jennifer works closely with GTPP’s practitioners and is available for client inquiries concerning case status and related issues.

 Kim Shikrallah is GTPP’s office administrator and is responsible for all aspects of accounts payable, accounts receivable and human resources.
 Kim is available to answer questions regarding your account with GTPP as well as any billing questions you may have.
 Kim received her Associate’s Degree in business management from Castle College in Windham, NH.

 Betsy Adams is a patent administrative assistant with GTPP.
 Betsy provides patent support to GTPP’s attorneys and paralegals.